tremo123/Ogar-unlimited/README.md

  5. Troll command ;)
  6. More GameModes
  7. Ban, Unban, Ban List (with revolutionary ban technique, no lag, no DDoS attacks)
- 8. Autoban option (see gameserver.ini)
+ 8. Autoban option (see config.ini or advconfig.ini)
- 9. More control (gameserver.ini)
+ 9. More control (config.ini and advconfig.ini)
  10. and other features such as merge or nojoin or kick/killrange
  11. Better physics (ejected mass and split and virus)
  12. Colortext command (Changes console output color and style)